PORTLAND FIRE STATIONS THROUGH HISTORY

 Sellwood Volunteers - 1895 to 1907

-Station 20 began service to the Sellwood community in 1895, prior to being a part of the Portland Paid Fire Department.
+Located on SE 13th Avenue between Umatilla and Tenino Streets, Station 20 began service to the Sellwood community in 1895, prior to being a part of the Portland Paid Fire Department.
 The Sellwood volunteers would join the department in 1907 and their station would house Hose Company #4 from 1907 to 1910.
-In 1910, Engine 20 would be stationed in the old building.
-The building that still sits on the site today was built in 1921 and was used until the new Station 20 was built in 1959.
-Once closed, it was occupied by the Boys & Girls Club for many decades.
+In 1910, Engine 20 would join Hose 4 and become Engine 20.
+The original fire station would be razed in 1921 and a Bungalow station would be built.
+This was one of the 25 stations designed by Lee Holden.
+The station would remain in service until 1959 when the station on SE Bybee Street would open.
+Once closed, it was sold then occupied by the Boys & Girls Club for many decades.
 In 1990, the building was purchased by the Sellwood Moreland Improvement League neighborhood association (SMILE).
-The photo on the left shows the Sellwood station built in 1895 and in servcie until 2021.
-On the right is the bungalow station built in 1921 that served until 1959 when the new station at 2235 SE Bybee would be built.
+The building remains standing in private ownership.

 1000 SE 34th Avenue